Learn how to reset your slide formatting with one click in PowerPoint 2010 for Windows. Reset sets your slide layout to the Theme defaults.

 Figure 1: A slide that looks like a pig with some lip-stick applied

-To Reset all the changes done on a slide, follow these steps:
+To Reset all the changes done on a slide in PowerPoint 2010 for Windows.
+Follow these steps:

 Reset Slides in PowerPoint 2016 for Windows